lfd/spectral_gap_nhep/README.md

 #### QAOA Track Reconstruction

 Solving the track reconstruction problem using QAOA.
+It also calculates the annealing schedules for this problem.

 #### Adiabatic Track Reconstruction

 Solving the track reconstruction problem using quantum annealing.

-#### Anneal Schedules

-Calculating the annealing schedules for the two QAOA pipelines.

 #### Visualization